-This edition of the FOA Newsletter features insights on the search for talent by Greg Coules and Adrienne Donald, Hunter Advisors
+This edition of the Family Office Association Newsletter features insights on the search for talent by Greg Coules and Adrienne Donald, Hunter Advisors

 The economic dislocations of the past two years have brought closer two hitherto relatively unrelated markets: family offices that own significant wealth in the form of business assets, investments, real estate, and cash; and senior level hedge fund professionals.
 An awareness of the need for greater investment sophistication and a desire to obtain the advantages enjoyed by other institutional investors are prompting some family offices to turn to hedge fund professionals.
 Under what circumstances would hedge fund professionals be interested in moving into the world of a family office?
 What, from the talent side, are the challenges of family offices?
 What are the a attractions?
 What combination of investment activity, culture, and compensation would make the world of family offices attractive to a pool of talent with the highest levels of investment skills?

 - What portion of senior hedge fund professionals have already been in contact with family offices